Zelirety/Zelirety/README.md

-"Better be depressed than be pressed against a wall by a bus"
+"Better be depressed than be suppressed 🔥🔥🔥"